ThinkLight

 The ThinkLight was a keyboard light present on many older ThinkPad families of notebook computers.

 The series was originally designed by IBM, and then developed and produced by Lenovo since 2005.
-The ThinkLight has been replaced by a backlight keyboard on later generations of ThinkPads, and Lenovo has discontinued the ThinkLight in 2013.
+The ThinkLight has been replaced by a backlight keyboard on later generations of ThinkPads, and Lenovo discontinued the ThinkLight in 2013.

 Origins

 The ThinkLight's origin can be traced back to the user-centric design philosophy of the original IBM ThinkPad team.
 Introduced on the ThinkPad i Series 1400 in 1998, it was a simple yet elegant solution to a common user problem: needing to work in low-light conditions without the glare of a desk lamp.

 IBM Designer David Hill came up with the idea while on a flight from Japan back to Raleigh and not wishing to turn on the overhead light to illuminate his keyboard.
 Hill handed off the idea to IBM Yamato to create a prototype which was tested and approved by Adalio Sanchez, the general manager of ThinkPad.

 This single LED on the display bezel became a hallmark of the brand, much like the iconic TrackPoint, and was a signature feature on many ThinkPad families.